Moira Dingle: Storylines

 Moira and her family move to Emmerdale to take over the running of Butler's Farm.
 Moira defends her husband, John, when he faces prison for locking Aaron Livesy (Danny Miller) in a barn.
-She also becomes concerned when her youngest child (then called Hannah) shows an interest in Andy Sugden, who is recovering from a breakdown.
+She also becomes concerned when her youngest child (then called Hannah) shows an interest in Andy Sugden (Kelvin Fletcher), who is recovering from a breakdown.
 When Moira spots Hannah running away from Andy's caravan in tears, she jumps to conclusions that he took advantage of Hannah and fires him.
 She later apologises to Andy.
 Moira begins working as a barmaid in The Woolpack and she frequently clashes with the chef, Marlon Dingle.
 She later learns that Marlon has feelings for her and she lets him down gently.
-Moira becomes good friends with Diane Sugden (Elizabeth Estensen), but their friendship is tested when Hannah reveals that she has been bullied by Victoria Sugden and her friend, Kayleigh Gibbs (Lily Jane Stead).
-Eve Jenson starts working at the farm and begins flirting with John.
+Moira becomes good friends with Diane Sugden (Elizabeth Estensen), but their friendship is tested when Hannah reveals that she has been bullied by Victoria Sugden (Isabel Hodgins) and her friend, Kayleigh Gibbs (Lily Jane Stead).
+Eve Jenson (Suzanne Shaw) starts working at the farm and begins flirting with John.
 Moira notices and warns Eve off when she believes she is getting too familiar with John.
-Cain Dingle later tells Moira that he saw John and Eve kissing and she confronts John.
+Cain Dingle (Jeff Hordley) later tells Moira that he saw John and Eve kissing and she confronts John.
 He explains that what Cain said was true, but the kiss did not mean anything.
 Moira asks him to leave, but they eventually reconcile.

 Holly develops an addiction to drugs, which puts a strain on the whole family.
 She runs away and later steals from the house.
 Moira and John try keeping Holly locked up in her room to make her go cold turkey.
 However, Moira cannot bear to see her suffer and she buys some heroin for her daughter.
 She is then caught and cautioned by the police.
 Moira finds out that her son, Adam, is having an affair with Ella Hart (Corrinne Wicks) and she demands that he ends it.
 Moira warns Ella to back off, but Ella's husband, Declan Macey (Jason Merrells), then finds out about the affair.
 Moira makes Adam tell John about the affair.
 John becomes angry because it could affect a deal he has with Declan about the farm.
 John and Moira's relationship becomes strained once more, especially when Cain reveals that Moira is paying him in instalments for a Land Rover.
 Angered by this, Moira goes to the garage to confront Cain.
 Despite the two arguing, they end up having sex which leads to them beginning an affair.
 Moira confides in Diane about the affair, but does not initially say who she is seeing.
 Cain tells John about the affair and when he throws Moira out, she goes to stay with her mother.